Term 1 commences on Monday 10 February and finishes on Thursday 9 April 2020.

 d) understand the S.M.A.R.T.
 Goals techniques.

 This course is facilitated by Nina and Fiona.
-Please note: Fiona will be facilitating this course with her assistance dog Leo.
+Please note: Fiona sometimes facilitates this course with her assistance dog, Leo.

 Overcoming Self-Stigma: (6 week course) This course will explore the manifestations and consequences of self-stigma by first understanding societal stigma and the origins, causes and effects of prejudice, discrimination and bias.
 Evidence-based content will explore strategies and techniques to assist in overcoming the negative effects of self-stigma, explore the pro's and con's of disclosure and learn strategies for developing self-esteem and self-efficacy.
 This course is facilitated by Greg and Penne.